gregpalmr/airflow-dcos/README.md

 ### 1. Launch a DC/OS cluster with at least 3 private agent nodes and 1 public agent node.

-### 2. Install Marathon-LB load balancer on your DC/OS cluster
+### 2. Install Marathon-LB load balancer or Edge-LB on your DC/OS cluster

+These instructions show how to use Marathon-LB.
 If you are using the Enterprise version of DC/OS, you should configure M-LB to use a service account.
 Instructions on how to install Marathon-LB with a service account can be found here:

      https://docs.mesosphere.com/services/marathon-lb/1.12.x/